viral5020/admin/app/containers/Dashboard/aaaa/Notess.md

 ## BAKI

-- summary report : pdf icon in table gives error vv
+- adjust loader and pagination, for mobile and desktop

+  - tradeeditdeletelog
+  - tradeeditdeletelogold
+  - cash edit delete log
+  - auto square up log
+  - Valan

+- cash entry loader for mobile

+- previous valan trade : have multiple filters on screen but in api few is passing, is that all filter need to be pass in api ? kk

-- Manual Trade : vv
+- Manual Trade : kk

   - get_master_name_search
   - get_broker_name_search